medavox/ktorio.github.io/clients/http-client/quick-start/client.md

 }
 ```

-See [Engines](/clients/http-client/engines.html) section for additional details.
+See the [Engines](/clients/http-client/engines.html) section for additional details.

 Proceed to [Preparing the request](/clients/http-client/quick-start/requests.html).